shilpavinay/House_Price_Prediction_Advanced_Regression_Ridge_Lasso/README.md

 ## Conclusion :

+### The company wants to know:

 #### Which variables are significant in predicting the price of a house
+Five Most Important Predictor Variables – I will be reviewing the coefficients of the Lasso regression model to determine which five predictor variables have the largest non-zero coefficients.
+These are the five most important variables in your initial model.

+Below are the coefficient values from my analysis and the top 5 predictor variables are listed below.

+MSZoning_RL GrLivArea MSZoning_RM OverallQual MSZoning_FV

+Since Lasso helps in feature reduction (as the coefficient value of one of the feature became 0), Lasso has a better edge over Ridge.

+Based on Lasso, the factors that generally affect the price are:

+The Zoning classification,
-Based on Lasso, the factors that generally affect the price are the Zoning classification, Living area square feet, Overall quality and condition of the house, Foundation type of the house, Number of cars that can be accomodated in the garage, Total basement area in square feet and the Basement finished square feet area are the signficant variables.
+Living area square feet,
+Overall quality and condition of the house,
+Foundation type of the house,
+Number of cars that can be accomodated in the garage, Total basement area in square feet and the Basement finished square feet area Therefore, the variables predicted by Lasso in the above bar chart as significant variables for predicting the price of a house.

-The top 5 variables are listed below.

-MSZoning_RL
-GrLivArea
-MSZoning_RM
-OverallQual
-MSZoning_FV

 #### How well those variables describe the price of a house.
 Also, determine the optimal value of lambda for ridge and lasso regression.